The Earth School Handbook

 Fundraising is another important way that parents support the school.
 Each year, the Parents’ Association needs to raise around $350 per child to pay for classroom materials, enrichment programs, camping trips, and special events.
 The major fundraisers of the year are the Fall Fair, the Annual Appeal, the Read-A-Thon and the Spring Auction.
 Smaller fundraisers, such as Friday Popcorn, movie nights, bake sales and the Coffee Club are held as well.
 Your participation and new ideas are welcome and greatly appreciated!

+All parents are members of the Earth School Parents Association.
 The Parents’ Association oversees all fundraising activities and orchestrates many school events.
-The money raised by the PA supports several enrichment programs all children benefit from at the Earth School: music, dance, camps and creative movement.
-The PA is also a forum for parental concerns and represents the views of the parents at District, S.L.T. and Principal meetings.
-Parents’ Association officers -- Co-Presidents, Vice President, Secretary, Large and Small Events Coordinators, Communications Director and Co-Treasurers -- are elected each year.
+The money raised by the PA supports several enrichment programs that benefit our children including music, dance, and camping trips.
+The PA is also a forum for parental concerns and represents the views of the parents at District, S.L.T. and weekly meetings with the principal meetings.
+Parents’ Association executives -- Co-Presidents, Vice President, Secretary, Large and Small Events Coordinators, Communications Director and Co-Treasurers -- are elected each year.
 PA Committees form to coordinate other initiatives throughout the year.
-Parents’ Association meetings are held monthly and all parents are encouraged to attend.
-In addition, the PA sends a weekly email newsletter with important news and upcoming events.
+All parents are encouraged to attend monthly PA Meetings in the School Library.
+In addition, the PA communicates digitally using the Konstalla platform with important news and upcoming events.

 The School Leadership Team (SLT) is comprised of the principal and elected representatives of the parents and staff.
 The SLT meets monthly to discuss and decide on matters relevant to the overall functioning of the school community, including budget, the Comprehensive Educational Plan, hiring, and programming.
-These meetings are open to all members of the school community and minutes are available.
+These meetings are open to all members of the school community and minutes are posted outside the office and on the SLT page of the school website.

 Class parents are classroom ambassadors, communicating information from the Earth School PA and administration to their classroom community and vice versa.
 Each classroom needs two class parents.
 As a class parent your job will include: